Skip to contents

 Value

 for location_names NULL or a list with two components: origin for the origin location names and destination for the destination location names.
-For location_names<-() the modified sim object.
+For location_names<-() the modified sim object or sim_list object.

 Examples